Epiphyseal Injuries

 Description

-Fractures through the physis account for 21–30% of pediatric long bone fractures; 30% leading to a growth disturbance:
+Fractures through the physis account for approximately a 3rd of pediatric fractures; 30% of confirmed physeal fractures are complicated by growth disturbance:

 - Most frequently seen in the distal radius and ulna, distal tibia and fibula, and the phalanges